sourcegraph/learn/posts/how-to-search-code-with-sourcegraph-a-cheat-sheet.md

 **Search for a repository that contains a file**

-If you are searching for a file in a repository, use `repo.contains.file`.
+If you are searching for a file in a repository, use `repo:contains.file`.

 <Highlighter
-input='repo:repository-path repo.contains.file(file-path)'
+input='repo:repository-path repo:contains.file(file-path)'
 matcher='file-path'
 />